hoel-bagard/cocotools-rs/rpycocotools/docs/dataset.rst

     :param bool draw_bboxes: Whether to display bounding boxes or not (if `False`, only the masks will be drawn).
     :raises ValueError: If the image cannot be drawn (potentially due to it not being in the dataset) or cannot be displayed.

+    .. method:: json(self: Self) -> str: ...

+    Return the dataset as a json string.

+    :return: The dataset as a json string.
+    :rtype: str

+    .. method:: __len__(self: Self) -> int ...

+    Return number of images in the dataset.

+    :return: The number of images in the dataset.
+    :rtype: int

 .. class:: rpycocotools.anns.Annotation(id: int, image_id: int, category_id: int, segmentation: Polygons | PolygonsRS | RLE | COCO_RLE, area: float, bbox: BBox, iscrowd: int) -> None

     Create an annotation used for object detection tasks.